User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-21 HoursThis course equips PHP developers with the vital skills needed to fortify their applications against modern internet-based threats.
-By utilising PHP-centric examples, the curriculum extends beyond the OWASP Top Ten to explore a range of injection attacks, script injections, vulnerabilities in PHP's session handling, insecure direct object references, file upload issues, and more.
-PHP-specific vulnerabilities are categorised into standard fault types, such as inadequate or missing input validation, flawed error and exception handling, misuse of security features, and time- or state-related problems.
-For these latter areas, we examine attacks including open_basedir circumvention, denial-of-service via 'magic floats', and hash table collision attacks.
-In every instance, participants will become proficient in the key techniques and functions required to mitigate these risks.
+21 HoursThis course equips PHP developers with the vital skills required to shield their applications against modern internet-based threats.
+We explore web vulnerabilities through practical PHP examples, expanding beyond the OWASP Top Ten to cover a range of injection attacks, script injections, session handling weaknesses, insecure direct object references, file upload issues, and more.
+PHP-specific vulnerabilities are categorised into standard types such as insufficient or incorrect input validation, improper error and exception handling, misuse of security features, and time- and state-related defects.
+For the latter, we examine attacks including open_basedir circumvention, denial-of-service via magic floats, and hash table collision exploits.
+Throughout, participants will master the essential techniques and functions needed to mitigate these risks.

-A significant emphasis is placed on client-side security, addressing vulnerabilities within JavaScript, Ajax, and HTML5.
-The course also introduces essential PHP security extensions, such as hash, mcrypt, and OpenSSL for cryptography, alongside Ctype, ext/filter, and HTML Purifier for robust input validation.
-Best practices for hardening PHP configurations (including php.ini settings), Apache, and the server environment are detailed comprehensively.
-Finally, an overview of various security testing tools and techniques available to developers and testers is provided, covering security scanners, penetration testing, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+Particular emphasis is placed on client-side security, addressing issues related to JavaScript, Ajax, and HTML5.
+We introduce key PHP security extensions such as hash, mcrypt, and OpenSSL for cryptography, alongside Ctype, ext/filter, and HTML Purifier for input validation.
+Best practices for hardening are provided in relation to PHP configuration (php.ini settings), Apache, and general server administration.
+Finally, the course covers an overview of various security testing tools and techniques available to developers and testers, including security scanners, penetration testing, exploit kits, sniffers, proxy servers, fuzzing tools, and static source code analyzers.

-Both the explanation of vulnerabilities and the configuration practices are reinforced by numerous hands-on exercises.
-These demonstrations illustrate the impact of successful attacks, show how to implement mitigation techniques, and introduce the use of various extensions and tools.
+Both the introduction of vulnerabilities and configuration practices are reinforced with hands-on exercises that demonstrate the impact of successful attacks, illustrate how to apply mitigation techniques, and guide participants through the use of various extensions and tools.

 Participants attending this course will